 I love Lego and I love Raspberry Pi so I thought I would make my own customisable case for my 2B so I could adapt it according to whatever peripherals I needed at the time.
-Besides, I needed a rest from product testing for ZenPlugs and breaking world records!
+Besides, I needed a rest from product testing for ZenPlugs and launching new products!

 So what makes this the Ultimate Lego Raspberry Pi Case?